 Turning a C-list villain from the comics who used to look like this into a tragic, Emmy-winning A-lister, though… now that takes Paul Dini-at-the-top-of-his-game talent.
 And several more miracles.

 (By the way – if you haven’t seen “Heart of Ice”, please go do so right now.
 It’s one of the few episodes of That Other Show that comes close to living up to the hype.)

 Given post-’92 Freeze’s popular recognition and his massive toy potential, it was inevitable that The Batman would eventually create its own take on him.
 Hell, he was part of its opening credits from episode one.
-Fans who’d already been twice-burned by its portrayals of Joker and Penguin were probably already clutching at their pearls, but chances are that at least some of them breathed a sigh of relief when they got word that The Batman‘s first Freeze episode would be written by Greg Weisman.
+Fans who’d already been twice-burned by its portrayals of Joker and Penguin were probably already clutching at their pearls, but chances are that at least some of them breathed a sigh of relief when they got word that this Freeze would be introduced by none other than Greg Weisman.